Where the Logit Lens Breaks Down

 A linear probe for concept learns a direction such that correlates with whether is present.
 A J-lens vector is also a direction whose inner product with gives a score.
 What is the difference, mechanistically?

 A probe direction is learned to distinguish inputs on some external label.
 It is correlational: it may or may not align with anything the model itself uses.
-A J-lens vector is derived from the model's own weights: it is the row of , so its score is the model's own (first-order) push toward emitting token downstream.
+A J-lens vector is derived from the model's own weights: it is the column of , so its score is the model's own (first-order) push toward emitting token downstream.
 Same geometry (inner product), very different sources of information: labels vs. the model's causal structure.

 Comparing the Three Lenses